Valentina Cervi

+Life and career

-Cervi was born in Rome, Italy.
+Cervi was born in Rome on 13 April 1976.
 She is the daughter of director Tonino Cervi and granddaughter of actor Gino Cervi.
 Her mother is the Italian producer of Austrian-Hungarian origin Marina Gefter.
 Cervi started her acting career at age ten in Carlo Cotti's 1986 film Portami la luna.
 She also played an English-language role in Jane Campion's 1996 The Portrait of a Lady.

 One of her most acclaimed roles was the lead in the 1997 film Artemisia, directed by Agnès Merlet.
 It was loosely based on the painter Artemisia Gentileschi's life, but controversially portrayed the relationship between Agostino Tassi (played by Miki Manojlović) and Artemisia as a passionate affair rather than as rape.

 In 2011, she appeared as Arianna in BBC TV's Italian detective mini-series Zen.
 She also appeared as "Valentina" in Canale 5's series Distretto di Polizia in 2011.

 Cervi appeared as Bertha Mason in Cary Fukunaga's 2011 film adaptation of Jane Eyre.
 She was cast as the ancient vampire Salome in the HBO television drama True Blood.

-She is married to director Stefano Mordini and has two children, Margherita (b.
-2013) and a son (b.
-2016).
+She is married to director Stefano Mordini and has two children, Margherita (born 2013) and a son (born 2016).

-She received the America Award of the Italy-USA Foundation in 2018.
+She received the America Award of the Italy–USA Foundation in 2018.